luthraprerna/helloworld/_posts/2025-11-21-first-blog.md

 When that moment comes, embrace Dwarika Prasad Maheshwari’s poem:
 **“Veer tum badhe chalo, Dheer tum badhe chalo.”**
 *(Translation: “Brave one, keep marching forward!
 Patient one, keep moving ahead!”)*

+PS: All dialogues in this blog are real - either picked up from real life coversations or movies.